-- (1) The mediator is entitled to a flat fee of \$750 per mediation. - (2) The fee for the mediator will be split equally among the parties to the mediation, except that the case trustee is excluded from this allocation of expense. - (3) If a party seeks any of the following relief, the party must file a motion with the Court, on 14 days' notice to all parties to the mediation and the case trustee, showing cause for such relief: - (A) a different mediation fee amount; - (B) a different allocation of the mediator's fee; or - (C) an assessment of costs against a party to the mediation. - (4) An application for any of these forms of relief must: (A) show good cause for the relief sought, include an explanation of the circumstances giving rise to the application; (B) be on notice to all parties to the mediation plus the case trustee; and (C) include a specific breakdown of the time spent, any costs incurred, and a computation of the amount sought.
+- (2) The fee for the mediator will be split equally among the parties to the mediation, except that the case trustee shall not be required to pay any portion of the mediator's fee, even if he participates. - (3) If the mediator or a party seeks any of the following relief, that person must file a motion with the Court, on 14 days' notice to all parties to the mediation and the case trustee, showing cause for such relief: - (A) a different fee for the mediator; - (B) a different allocation of the mediator's fee; or - (C) an assessment of costs against a party to the mediation. - (4) An application for any of these forms of relief must: - (A) show good cause for the relief sought, including an explanation of the circumstances giving rise to the application; - (B) be on notice to all parties to the mediation plus the case trustee; and - (C) include a specific breakdown of the time spent, any costs incurred, and a computation of the amount sought.